 - 1. Place the transmission in neutral and advance the throttle control to slightly open. - 2.
-Turn the KEY SWITCH to the ON position (2 o'clock).
-(If the panel is energized, the gauges are on.) - 3.
-Press the PREHEAT BUTTON, and hold for 5 seconds.
-(The fuel lift pump is priming the engine fuel system.) - 4.
+Turn the KEY SWITCH to the ON position [2 o'clock].
+[The panel is energized, gauges are on]. - 3.
+Press the PRESTART BUTTON, hold for 5 seconds.
+[The fuel lift pump is priming the engine]. - 4.
 Release the PRESTART BUTTON and press the START BUTTON.
-(The starter motor is cranking the engine). - 5.
+[The start motor is cranking the engine]. - 5.
 Release the START BUTTON as the engine starts. - 6.
 With the engine running, check the instruments for proper oil pressure and battery charging voltage.
-The water temperature will rise slowly and then stabilize when the thermostat opens.

-NOTE: Never attempt to engage the starter while the engine is running.
+The water temperature will rise slowly and then stabilize when the thermostat opens. - NOTE: Never attempt to engage the starter while the engine is already running.